 Catnip is a low-growing plant that’s easy to cultivate.
 It provides effective protection against ticks with its intense odor.
 Catnip is easy to grow, and cats love the smell.

-Rue is another natural insect repellent with metallic, blue leaves.
+Rue is another natural insect repellent with metallic blue leaves.
 This evergreen herb is also useful as an antimicrobial and antifungal.
 Their smell drives off bugs, fleas, and ticks from your garden.
 Cats aren’t fond of the scent, so it’s also excellent at keeping cats out.

 7. Penny Royal

 You may already have some of these in your garden or containers.
-If so, you’re one step closer to a safe, pest-free yard.
+If so, you’re closer to a safe, pest-free yard.
 If not, try planting some this year and keep your family and pets safer this summer.

 Do you struggle with knowing how to properly care for your lawn so that it’s beautiful year-round?
 We get it.
 At Nichols Reliable Lawn Care & More, we keep your garden looking fabulous so you can do what you love.
 Call today!
 479.502.2192